A proof of the $4$-variable Catalan polynomial of the Delta conjecture: Abstract

 \section{Abstract}

-In {\it The Delta Conjecture} \cite{HRW15}, Haglund, Remmel and Wilson introduced a four variable $q,t,z,w$ Catalan polynomial, so named because the specialization of this polynomial at the values $(q,t,z,w) = (1,1,0,0)$ is equal to the Catalan number $\frac{1}{n+1}\binom{2n}{n}$.
-We prove the compositional version of this conjecture (which implies the non-compositional version) that states that the coefficient of $s_{r,1^{n-r}}$ in the expression $\Delta_{h_\ell} \nabla C_\alpha$ is equal to a weighted sum over decorated Dyck paths.
+In {\it The Delta Conjecture} \cite{HRW15}, Haglund, Remmel and Wilson introduced a four variable $q,t,z,w$-Catalan polynomial, so named because the specialization of this polynomial at the values $(q,t,z,w) = (1,1,0,0)$ is equal to the Catalan number $\frac{1}{n+1}\binom{2n}{n}$.
+We prove the compositional version of this conjecture (which implies the non-compositional version) that states that the coefficient of $s_{r,1^{n-r}}$ in the expression $\Delta_{h_\ell} \nabla C_\alpha$ is equal to a weighted sum over decorated Dyck paths. \\\\ {\it This paper is dedicated to the memory of Jeffery Remmel (1948--2017).}

 \begin{section}{Introduction}